Essay

 Third: normalize and mix

-After the scores are produced, they are normalized.
+After the scores are produced, they are normalized into weights.

 Normalize scores Raw scores are turned into weights.
 This is one of the places where proving pressure appears.
 Normalize scores Raw comparisons become weights over the carried context. raw scores normalize weights same positions, now weighted